Beyond case studies: Teaching data science critique and ethics through sociotechnical surveillance studies: Introduction

 Our course analyzed surveillance systems along the lines of social knowledge we identified, and attempted to impart ethical skills to students through practicing their ability to critique and reimagine sociotechnical systems.
 Through sections involving deconstructing what the problems of surveillance systems are, learning the practice of critique that led to identifying those problems, and applying those skills to a surveillance technology of their own choosing, the course exercised students' muscles of critique.
 Additionally, content was grounded in contemporary examples of surveillance systems, discussing surveillance capitalism and the harvesting of personal data, technological surveillance in the workplace, data collection systems that assist in border policing, as well as systems that aid local policing.
 At the semester's end, students were able to critique a surveillance system of their own choosing, demonstrating their ability to analyze sociotechnical systems from the standpoint of oppression, social logics, power, history, and change.

-To assess the degree of success of our course, we collected student reflection assignments and course feedback through a consent process involving the Tufts IRB, and analyzed their responses.
+To assess the degree of success of our course, we collected student reflection assignments and course feedback through a consent process involving the Tufts IRB, and qualitatively analyzed their responses.
 We found that students were enthusiastic about what they had learned, felt that their concepts of technology and ethics had been challenged by the material, and that they found the content highly relevant to their own lives.
 Their reflections and final projects demonstrated that each student had developed a facility with critical analysis that reflected a deep level of nuanced ethical understanding.
-Reflecting on our success, we recommend that this type of instruction be made an integral part of the ethical education of data science students.
+Reflecting on our success, we recommend that this type of instruction be made an integral part of the ethical education of data science students, and also that research beyond our preliminary qualitative analysis be done in other ethical learning courses.